Frequently Asked Questions

 What would it be like to study at Aim North London?

 Our Sixth Form school day runs from 8.45-3.10pm.
-There are four 75-minute teaching sessions throughout the day; depending on individual student courses, sixth formers will tend to have three taught lessons and one personal study lesson each day.
-Personal study takes place in the Learning Resource Centre (LRC), or the Sixth Form Library, and is guided by subject teachers.
+There are four 75-minute teaching sessions throughout the day; depending on individual student courses, sixth formers will have taught lessons per subject and additionally independent study periods.
+Personal study takes place in the Sixth Form Study room, and is guided by subject teachers.